 For those that don’t drink, these occurrences might feel a tad exclusionary.
 It is worth bearing in mind that these situations might be challenge to someone’s sobriety or potentially culturally affronting.
 By arranging a group activity in which alcohol is not involved – such as a sports match, board games, yoga sessions or still life drawing – no one is left out.

-Building and maintaining effective, successful teams during a pandemic is challenging but completely possible.
+Building and maintaining effective, successful teams during a pandemic is challenging but possible.
 Organisations need to be mindful of how remote working may erode team spirit.

 At Luminate we work with organisations looking to improve their staff’s wellbeing, improve productivity and foster a positive, supportive work culture.
 Offer workshops and webinars on Emotional Intelligence, Building Healthy Relationships, Motivation and Happiness, Building Resilience and Building Stronger Teams.